 How are frame rate and refresh rate different?

-The key difference between refresh rate and frame rate is that the refresh rate (Hz) is how many times the monitor is refreshing the images on the screen, while the frame rate (fps) is how many actual frames that your computer is drawing each second.
+The key difference between refresh rate and frame rate is that the refresh rate (Hz) is how many times the monitor is refreshing the images on the screen, while the frame rate (fps) is how many actual frames your computer is drawing each second.

 While your monitor’s refresh rate (Hz) doesn’t affect the frame rate (fps) that your computer produces, if the fps is higher than the Hz, then your monitor may not be able to display all the images that your computer is actually creating.